General Information About Filing Complaints and Claims

 It is also important to note that Arizona Revised Statute (A.R.S.) §32-2081(B) states: "The Board shall not consider a complaint against a psychologist arising out of a judicially ordered evaluation, treatment or psychoeducation of a person charged with violating any provision of title 13, chapter 14 [Sexual Offenses] to present a charge of unprofessional conduct unless the court ordering the evaluation has found a substantial basis to refer the complaint for consideration by the board.
 Complaints filed under A.R.S. §32-2081(B) will be returned to the Complainant with instructions that those Complaints must be filed with the Court that heard the original court case."

-Click on this Link to access a list of other state health boards and facilty licensing agenices.
+- Click on this Link to access a list of other state health boards and facility licensing agencies.

 A Complaint may be filed when unprofessional conduct is alleged against a psychologist (except as noted above for Court-ordered services), behavior analyst, or applicant for licensure.